Cybersecurity Awareness for Seniors

 Prevention

-Avoid reusing passwords across multiple sites.
+• Avoid reusing passwords across different sites.

 Fake Check Scam